Hoyt-Systems-Texas/HoytSys.Common/Docs/Development/FeatureChecklist.md

 - [ ] How is the application going to be secured?
 - [ ] Define a glossary of terms with the business and development team.
 - [ ] Define high-level domain model.
-- [ ] Sit with the users and understand the current high-level process and pain points in the process.
+- [ ] Sit with the users and understand the current high-level process and pain points.
 Document the process and sit with the user to verify it's mostly correct.
 Observe first to see if it's correct then show it to the users.
 - [ ] Does the system need to be clustered?
 - [ ] What are the availability requirements?